How to carve wood?

 For example, in Flat Plane carving both the various genres of caricatures and animal figures, etc. converge because it is just one style.
 Started in Scandinavia, it is characterized by the peculiarity of leaving many “stiff” and flat cuts to sketch the figures to make them similar to the original subject but not overly detailed.

-Getting oriented in the beginning is a bit complicated and so it also becomes complicated how (here he is again our friend how!) to find specific information.
+Getting oriented in the beginning is a bit complicated and so it also becomes complicated how (here it is again our friend how!) to find specific information.
 The good thing I can tell you is that compared to years ago that information was rather limited today there is an almost daily flourishing of new sites, or new channels where everything possible is explained.

 So don’t worry, you will soon be flooded with answers to your questions and will be spoiled for choice as to which medium best suits your learning disposition.